bby/360-video-tips/README.md

 * This all needs to be done in one shot
 * You need to give the viewer enough time for people to realize where the action is
 * You need to give the viewer enought time to move and digest what you are directing them too
-* Shooting direct to camera, the viewer acknowledge down the lens creates a high level of immersion
+* Shooting direct to camera and acknowledging the viewer down the lens creates a high level of immersion

 # Shot positions